brendan-duncan/dart_webgpu/README.md

 ### Debugging Tips

 * Build libwebgpu with `python build_libwebgpu.py`
-* Make sure to load the Debug build of the library by adding `wgpu.initializeWebGPU(debug: true);` to the top of the Dart program.
+* Make sure to load the Debug build of the library by adding `initializeWebGPU(config: WGpuConfig.debug);` to the top of the Dart program.
+You can also link against the release-with-debug-info build using `initializeWebGPU(config: WGpuConfig.releaseDebug);`.
 * Add a breakpoint to the Dart code, run in debugger, pausing execution at the breakpoint.
 * Open libwebgpu/_build/Debug/libwebgpu.sln in Visual Studio
 * In VS `Debug / Attach To Process...`